-Jaclyn also has an extensive pro bono practice, with a particular focus on immigration matters.
+Jaclyn is actively involved with pro bono matters at the firm, with a particular focus on immigration matters.
 She has represented clients who were granted asylum in the United States.

 Jaclyn graduated from Georgetown University Law Center cum laude in 2013, where she served as an Articles & Notes Editor on the American Criminal Law Review.